PeterHetherington/image-gallery/README.md

 Stretch goals:
 - Implemented key bindings to allow users to switch between images (Left & right arrow keys)
 - Added ARIA elements such as aria-live to show when an element changes, aria-controls to show which element the toggle button affects (thumbnail) & aria-expanded to show the current state of the thumbnail element.
+- Used media queries across multiple device sizes.
 - Attempted to use srcset to optimise viewing experience & performance.
-- Used media queries across multiple device sizes.

 Reflection:
-- I'm not sure I have used the srcset properly as on implementation the browser would still select the larger images for the thumbnail; to fix this issue I manually set the thumbnail images to the smallest sizes.
+- I'm not sure I have used the srcset properly as on implementation the browser would still select the larger images for the thumbnail; to fix this issue I manually set the thumbnail images to the smallest sizes in order to increase performance.